Salsali Private Museum

-The Salsali Private Museum [SPM], in Dubai, United Arab Emirates, is the first private museum in the region for contemporary Middle Eastern and international art.
-It was founded in November 2011 by Ramin Salsali and is located in the industrial area of Al Quoz on Alserkal Avenue, a complex known in the region for its high concentration of galleries and creative spaces.
+The Salsali Private Museum [SPM], in Dubai, United Arab Emirates, was one of the first private museums in the region for contemporary Middle Eastern and international art.
+It was founded in November 2011 by Ramin Salsali and was located in the industrial area of Al Quoz on Alserkal Avenue, a complex known in the region for its concentration of galleries and creative spaces.

-Exhibitions at SPM feature artworks from the Salsali's collection and exhibits from across the globe.
-SPM serves as an independent center for art collectors.
+Exhibitions at SPM featured artworks from the Salsali collection and exhibits from across the globe.
+SPM served as an independent center for art collectors.